sagiegurari/multiple-redis/README.md

 There are other libraries to resolve the issue, but the basic library does not provide any solution.<br>
 Other issues might be if you failover to the slave redis but it is only readonly mode (by default slave redis is read only).<br>
 <br>
-**This does not mean that I do not support the Redis master/slave + sentinal solution** but sometimes using multiple<br>
-independent Redis servers for none critical data serves as a better solution which is much more simple to deploy and manage in production.
+**This does not mean that I do not support the Redis master/slave + sentinal solution** but sometimes using multiple independent Redis servers for none critical data serves as a better solution which is much more simple to deploy and manage in production.

 <a name="howlibworks"></a>